 Variations

 - Filling alternatives.
 Try peach pie filling, blueberry filling, or apple pie filling.
-A fresh strawberry filling as I made in these strawberry crumb bars is delicious.
+A fresh strawberry filling like the one in these strawberry crumb bars works beautifully too.

 - Use jam.
-You can also make raspberry crumble bars!
+You can also make raspberry crumble bars with this same base.

 If you love cherry recipes, try these other favorites including cherry almond cookies and cherry cheesecake dip!